-Many Napa County residents are fortunate to have large inheritances, and if they decide to pursue a divorce, asset division in their cases can become quite complex.
+Many Napa County residents are fortunate to have large inheritances, and if they decide to pursue a divorce, asset division in their cases can (and often does) become quite complex.
+This is why it’s wise to consult with a Napa divorce lawyer.
 Under California’s community property laws, the division of community property assets should be equal to both parties, and as we explain below, equal division of assets specific to marriages involving inherited wealth requires the keen eye of an experienced asset division lawyer.

 Equal Division of Community Property in Napa County Divorces